Installing Marvin¶

 On macOS, PyAudio depends on PortAudio, which can be installed with Homebrew:

-Set up PyDub¶
+Set up PyDub dependencies¶

 Marvin's audio features also depend on PyDub, which may have additional platform-dependent instructions.
 Please review the PyDub installation instructions here.